-We chose to partner with Safelite because of their strong commitment to customer service.
+We chose to partner with Safelite Auto Glass because of their strong commitment to customer service.
 Like us, Safelite will work hard to make sure you’re back on the road in no time.

 At Root, we base your rate primarily on how you drive, not who you are.
 We believe better drivers deserve better rates.
 Fairness is at the root of who we are.

-And since we only insure good drivers, our customers can save hundreds on their car insurance per year.
+And since we only insure good drivers, our customers can save hundreds on their car insurance each year.